uncovery/unc_gallery/README.md

 * Re-Uploads: If you want to update a picture with a new version, simply re-upload it and it will be updated in the posts where the photos is shown automatically.
 * EXIF data: The photo description can show automatically generated photo data such as ISO, F-stop etc.
+* XMP data: Display keywords added by Adobe Lightroom or other software

 ## Shortcodes